Data β

 return _instanceId;

-});// Fetches objDoor instance data from rmExample:
+});// Fetches objDoor instance data from rmExample

 var _doorsData = RoomLoader.DataGetInstances(rmExample, objDoor);